Khaya Mthethwa: Early 2010s: Career beginnings

-In 2012 Khaya appeared on Ntokozo Mbambo's Filled album, again as a backing vocalist.
+In 2012 Khaya appeared on Ntokozo Mbambo's Filled studio album, again as a backing vocalist.
 In 2012, he entered Idols South Africa with the intention of trying out a different genre to enhance his music abilities.
 He went on to win the competition. he won with over 80% of the public votes.

 In 2013, he participated in another TV competition, The Clash of the Choirs, this time as part of the Kwa-Zulu Natal choir; the group won.
 Khaya can sing gospel, pop, jazz and R&B, and he is a self-taught musician who can play a keyboard, guitar, drums and percussion.
 He is also a songwriter, and wrote most of the songs in his debut album, For You.

 Khaya Mthethwa is a host of Gospel Alive a Gospel TV show that premiered 3 November 2013 on Multichoice DSTV's Mzansi magic channel, on which he worked with content producer Tebogo Rameetse.
 In 2015 he was ordained as a pastor.
 In 2014 he released a live DVD recording titled The Uprising. in 2016 he released The Dawn, and in 2018 he released Mkhulumsebenzi.